Russia pounds Ukraine, targeting supply of Western arms

 “We will make sure that we phase out Russian oil in an orderly fashion, in a way that allows us and our partners to secure alternative supply routes and minimizes the impact on global markets,” European Commission President Ursula von der Leyen told the European Parliament in Strasbourg, France.

-The proposals need unanimous approval from EU countries and are likely to be the subject of fierce debate.
+The proposal needs unanimous approval from EU countries and is likely to be the subject of fierce debate.
 Hungary and Slovakia have already said they won’t take part in any oil sanctions.
 They could be granted an exemption.

-The EU has also started talking about a possible embargo on Russian natural gas.
-The bloc has already approved a cut-off of Russian coal.
+The EU is also talking about a possible embargo on Russian natural gas.
+The bloc has already approved a cut-off of coal imports.

-Russia’s economy, including funding for its military, is heavily dependent on oil and natural gas exports.
+Russia’s economy is heavily dependent on oil and natural gas exports.
+Kuleba, the Ukrainian foreign minister, said European purchases of Russian energy produce billions in revenue and support the Kremlin’s “war machine.”

 Von der Leyen also proposed that Sberbank, Russia’s largest bank, and two other major banks be disconnected from the SWIFT international banking payment system.

-On Tuesday, in one of the most crucial battles of the war, Ukrainian fighters said Russian forces began storming the bombed-out steel mill in Mariupol.
+On Tuesday, Ukrainian fighters said Russian forces began storming the bombed-out steel mill in Mariupol.
 But the Kremlin said that was not true.

 “There is no assault.
 We see that there are cases of escalation due to the fact that the militants take up the firing positions.
 These attempts are being suppressed very quickly,” Peskov said.

-Note: This story has been updated to correct that von der Leyen was speaking Strasbourg, not Brussels.